melwyn95/Hackerrank-Problems/README.md

   1. Hackerland Radio Transmitters
   2. GridLand Metro
   3. Sherlock And The Array
+  4. Pairs
 10. Week Of Code 28
   1. Boat Trips
   2. The Great XOR

  11 / 10 / 2017 : Did not code anything.....
 Feeling exhausted .....
 Hope to have a fresh start tomorrow
  12 / 10 / 2017 : Solved Sherlock And The Array (Search) ...
 The mistake in previous solution was recalculating sum of the array O(n)....
 Fixed that be memorising Left sum and Right Sum